percona/mongodb_exporter/README.md

 - replSetGetStatus
 - serverStatus

+## Supported MongoDB versions

+The exporter works with Percona Server for MongoDB and MongoDB Community or Enterprise Edition versions 4.4 and newer.
+Older versions might also work but are not tested anymore.

 ## Info on Percona MongoDB exporter versions

 The old 0.1x.y version (ex `master` branch) has been moved to the `release-0.1x` branch.